nestybox/sysbox/README.md

 The table below summarizes the key features of the Sysbox container runtime.

-It also provides a comparison between the Sysbox Community Edition (i.e., this repo) and the previously available Sysbox Enterprise Edition.
+It also provides a comparison between the Sysbox Community Edition (i.e., this repo) and the previously available Sysbox Enterprise Edition (now deprecated).

 <p align="center">
     <img alt="sysbox" src="./docs/figures/sysbox-features.png" width="1000" />